RobTillaart/L9110/README.md

 #### Could

 - implement PWM interface
   - a first test worked (not for low PWM values) however it is not included in the library as there were some effects I did not understood / investigate.
   - would allow "speed adjustments", e.g. void forward(uint8_t speed);
   - only PWM pins allowed, TODO how to handle "non PWM pins"
+- counters
+  - how long it runs? wear indication?
+  - how often switched?
+- examples
+  - combination with e.g. ACS712/INA228 to measure motor current.
+- direction / enable API
+  - seen on other devices, separate class?

 #### Wont

+- performance measurements as code is much faster than motor inertia.

 ## Support